Master of the Bizarre

 Authority and guilt are also recurring themes in Kafka’s stories.
 His unfinished novel The Trial opens on a character named Josef K. being placed under arrest, but the arresting officers refuse to explain what agency they work for, what crime Josef has supposedly committed, or even whether he is being charged with a crime.
 He is “under arrest” but not detained, merely told to await further instructions.
 The whole story revolves around Josef K.’s efforts to find out who is even accusing him, and of what—efforts which ultimately prove futile.

-One might not expect such a bizarre body of work to win a following, but Kafka has had a zealous following for a solid century (he died due to complications from tuberculosis in 1924).
+One might not expect such a bizarre body of work to win an audience, but Kafka has had a zealous following for a solid century (he died due to complications from tuberculosis in 1924).
 Authors of horror, existentialist, and dystopian literature echo many of his themes: H. P. Lovecraft’s monstrous aliens which transcend human comprehension and George Orwell’s sterile and tyrannical bureaucracy in 1984 both suggest influence from Kafka, developed in differing directions.
 Filmmakers have also drawn on his writing a good deal.
 Terry Gilliam’s famously bizarre dystopian film Brazil is set in a universe highly reminiscent of Kafka’s The Trial, and Martin Scorsese’s little-known black comedy After Hours is in some places an all but direct adaptation of the novel.

 There is something in this dark absurdism that speaks to us.
 In a year like 2020, that is perhaps more immediately comprehensible, even to a relatively uninformed and casual observer.
 The world seems like a madhouse sometimes; Kafka, with his gift for seeing both the dark and the funny sides of the madhouse, can help us survive it and feel a little less alone within it.